 Office of Technology and Information Services (OTIS) makes technology purchases that are needed on a department-wide scale.
 These purchases are charged back to the department/customer as required in section 216.272, Florida Statutes.
-Such purchases include, but are not limited to, those related to department-wide hardware maintenance, department-wide software license renewals, department-wide software maintenance, department-wide services, disaster recovery and Continuity of Operations Program.
+Such purchases include, but are not limited to, those related to department-wide hardware maintenance, department-wide software license renewals, department-wide software maintenance, department-wide data center and computer facilities services, disaster recovery and Continuity of Operations Program.